-All enquiries for puppies should be directed through email@example.com.
+All enquiries for puppies should be directed through firstname.lastname@example.org.
 The Puppy Secretary of the Club holds the list of all those who are waiting for puppies.
 We do have an application process to join the waiting list, full details available on request.
 Waiting times vary.
-At present they they could well be twelve to eighteen months, however they may be significantly less then this depending on which dogs have litters.
+At present they they could well be eighteen to twenty-four months, however they may be significantly less then this depending on which dogs have litters.
 We also assist in finding quality imports when demand is high.

 When thinking about your suitability to have an Entlebucher as part of your family, please consider the following points:

 An Entlebucher develops a very strong bond with its principal carer and appreciates having human company.
 They are not a dog that is well suited to being left on their own for long periods of time.
 They like the opportunity of free-running and although they are only moderately demanding of exercise, you will generally tire before they do.
 As intelligent working dogs they enjoy the challenge of both agility trials and flyball.

 The Club reserves the right to make full enquiries as to the suitability of owners and to view the future home of the Entlebucher, to assess that suitability.

 Read the following tips on diet, training, and more throughout puppyhood.

 Your puppy will probably have been fed 4 meals a day since weaning and this should continue until he is 12-14 weeks old.
 Between 3-6 months 3 meals a day should suffice and between 6 months and a year 2 meals will be plenty, perhaps at breakfast time and again in the early evening.
 Always refer to the recommend amount for the age and weight of your puppy according to the food manufacturer’s guidelines.